Chahine-tech/lumen/docs/operational-improvements.md

 # Operational Improvements - Lumen Project

+> **Historical reference** — This document tracks incremental fixes applied during early phases of the project.
+For current architecture and up-to-date operational notes, see [architecture.md](architecture.md).

 This document covers operational improvements and production hardening applied to the Lumen airgap Kubernetes project.

 ## Table of Contents